 Talk to your child, find out how their feeling about it.
 Words of encouragement and helping them get over any pre camp nerves will definitely help prepare them and make them feel more confident.

-Come to camp and you’ll have made new friends before you know it!
+Come to our summer camp and you’ll have made new friends before you know it!